 \section{Evaluation}

-We evaluate \system{} by comparing against the default dense-sparse primitive composition for GNN inference and training found in DGL.
-For this evaluation, we test across various graphs (1 million to 126 million non-zeros with different sparsity patterns) in both CPU and GPU platforms.
+We present our main evaluation of \system{} by comparing it against the default sparse-dense primitive composition for GNN inference and training found in DGL (v.1.1.2).
+For this evaluation, we test across various graphs (1 million - 126 million non-zeros with different sparsity patterns) in both GPU and CPU platforms.
 We used multiple combinations of input and output embedding sizes to showcase different trends in the performance of different input-sensitive compositions.
-We present detailed setups used for evaluation, along with performance results and various analyses in the subsequent sections.
+In the subsequent sections, we present detailed setups used for evaluation, along with performance results and analyses.